Chervona Ruta (festival): History

-The first festival - Chernivtsi 1989
+First edition – Chernivtsi 1989

-The first Chervona Ruta festival was held on September 17–24, 1989 in Chernivtsi at Bukovyna Stadium.
-While the festival was conducted under close supervision of the republican KDB (the Ukrainian branch of KGB), militsiya, and Communist Party of Ukraine, the Ukrainian anthem "Shche ne vmerla" was performed at the festival, and blue and yellow flags were unfurled.
+The first Chervona Ruta festival was held on 17–24 September 1989 in Chernivtsi at Bukovyna Stadium.
+Its organization was supported by the Ukrainian community both in the country and abroad and also involved civic organizations such as the Ukrainian Helsinki Union, People's Movement of Ukraine, Shevchenko Scientific Society, Ukrainian Youth Association, Lion's Society and others.
+While the festival was conducted under close supervision of the republican KDB (the Ukrainian branch of Soviet KGB), militsiya, and Communist Party of Ukraine, the Ukrainian anthem "Shche ne vmerla" was performed at the festival, and blue and yellow flags were unfurled.
 Famous bands «Vopli Vidoplyasova», «Braty Hadyukiny», «Kvartyra № 50», «Zymovyy sad», Vika Vradiy, Marichka Burmaka, Tryzuby Stas, and many others participated in rock competitions.
 In total, there were over 500 performers, including singers from Europe and North America.
 The festival organizers and jury members were overwhelmed by the sheer number of contestants and the quality of their performances.
 There was a song to commemorate Volodymyr Ivasyuk who was murdered 10 years before.

 The final concert opened with sounds of trembitas, a Ukrainian elongated highland horn.
 People in the crowd carried symbols of the Ukrainian SSR such as the state emblem of the Ukrainian SSR and the state flag of the Ukrainian SSR, and a large bonfire was started on the playing field.